- Spring 2015

 Docents facilitate tours selecting several works of art on view at the Museum that they feel best connect with the featured book.
 Excerpts from the book are a vital component of the discussion-based tour, so it is recommended you bring your copy of the book along.
 Lively discussion of the book and the works of art are highly encouraged.

 The tours last approximately one hour.
 Camp stools are provided for seating.

 MFAH Book Club tours are free with general Museum admission for nonmembers.
 Admission is always free for Museum members.Top

-Check back for a discussion guide!
-Related tours are offered May 1 through August 30, 2015.Top
+Stay tuned for the discussion guide!
+Related tours are available May 1–August 30, 2015.Top

 Since the MFAH Book Club's inception, the Museum has featured a wide range of fiction and nonfiction picks.
 Though tours are not available for these past selections, discussion guides are available online.